Walagx/sh1mmer-WM/README.md

 </details>

-### The Tsunami
+### R114 patch ("The Tsunami")

 > [!WARNING]
-> It is **_VERY_** recommended to use CryptoSmite instead if you're on v119 or lower.
+> It is **_STRONGLY_** recommended to use CryptoSmite instead if you're on v119 or lower.
-> The instructions to do "_The Tsunami_" are extremely dangerous, even with a chip flasher. **Proceed with caution if you can't use CryptoSmite.**
+> The instructions to bypass "_The Tsunami_" are potentially dangerous, even with a chip flasher. **Proceed with caution if you can't use CryptoSmite.**

-Disabling write protection has also been patched by Google™️.
+Disabling write protection has also been patched by Google on Cr50/Ti50 devices.
 If your Chromebook has never updated to version 114 (or newer) before (check in `chrome://version`), then you can ignore this and follow the [Unpatch](https://sh1mmer.me/#fog:~:text=v111) instructions.
 If not, disabling write protection will not work as normal.